100xdevs-cohort-2/assignments/01-js/learn.md

 - [100xdevs ChatGPT Help](https://chat.openai.com/share/0ff16721-2edc-451d-883b-3c2c9104ee68)

-- `Do not outsource the art of problem solving without thinking and also at initial process`
+- `Do not outsource the art of problem solving without thinking and also at initial process`.

+- Do not outsource the art of problem solving.

 - Usefull >>> Dificult